-- Free RTOS kernel - preemptive, cooperative and hybrid configuration options.
+- Free RTOS scheduler - preemptive, cooperative and hybrid configuration options, with optional time slicing.

 - Includes a tickless mode for low power applications.